Hello, cutie-pie! 😉

 When it comes to true multitasking, my recommendation is to choose the one task which could be done (in an almost) automatic way.

-Usually, that task has to do with something done manually, and vision will also be a part of such task (you’ll hardly get the manual work done if you’re not looking at what you’re doing, ya’ know? 😉 ).
+Usually, that task involves something which is done manually – and vision will also be a part of such task (you’ll hardly get the manual work done if you’re not looking at what you’re doing, ya’ know? 😉 ).

 Which leaves the audio and the intellect free to tackle the other task.